alizaglool/Movies-App/README.md

 * The app can be Display 3 information (Image Movie, Name Movie, and Description Movie)
 * The app can be Movie Details when selelted any item for cell
 * The app can Open by Deep Link and Open Details specific Movie by Movie ID
+* The app can Receive Notifications from Firebase Cloud

 ## Base MVP Design Architectureb Project for Swift and Firebase